0xsequence-demos/trails-docs/README.md

 Welcome to the Anypay docs!

 ## Development
-To install dev tools, use the following command
+To install the repo, use the following command

 ```bash
 pnpm i
 ```

-Run the following command at the root of your documentation (where mint.json is)
+Run the following command at the root of your documentation (where docs.json is)

 ```bash
 pnpm dev